-HUD requires each family member to declare whether the individual is a citizen, a national, or an eligible noncitizen, except those members who elect not to contend that they have eligible immigration status.
+HUD requires each family member to declare whether the individual is a citizen, a national, an eligible noncitizen, or a VAWA self-petitioner, except those members who elect not to contend that they have eligible immigration status.
 Those who elect not to contend their status are considered to be ineligible noncitizens.
-For citizens, nationals and eligible noncitizens the declaration must be signed personally by the head, spouse, cohead, and any other family member 18 or older, and by a parent or guardian for minors.
+For citizens, nationals and eligible noncitizens, and VAWA self-petitioners, the declaration must be signed personally by the head, spouse (except for VAWA self-petitioners), cohead, and any other family member 18 or older, and by a parent or guardian for minors.
 The family must identify in writing any family members who elect not to contend their immigration status (see Ineligible Noncitizens below).
 No declaration is required for live-in aides, foster children, or foster adults.